Web3-Pi/Ethereum-On-Raspberry-Pi/docs/GetStart/pair-devices.md

 ![Image title](/img/img-rpi4-connection-diagram-1.png)

-⚠️ **It is crucial for the mDNS mechanism to work that all devices are connected within the same local network.** ⚠️
+⚠️ **For the mDNS mechanism to work, it is crucial that all devices are connected within the same local network.** ⚠️

 _Optimally using one network switch._